aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/snow.md

 ### containersVolume (optional)
 Configuration option for customizing containers data storage volume.

-### containersVolume.deviceName (optional)
-Name of the device for the containers data storage volume.

 ### containersVolume.size
 Size of the storage device in Gi.